 What are BTU’s?

 BTU’s are a unit of measurement equivalent to the amount of heat (or air) required to increase the temperature.
 BTU is short for British Thermal Unit.
-This is a term that has been around since the 17th century, so it certainly isn’t new to the world.
+This is a term that has been around since the 17th century, so it isn’t new to the world.

 Use BTU’s to measure the cooling and heating capacity.
 It’s common to see BTU readings on air conditioners, heaters and space heaters.
 Understanding what these numbers mean can be confusing.
-Honestly, it’s not as complicated as you may think it is – you don’t have to be an expert to understand what a BTU is.
+It’s not as complicated as you may think it is – you don’t have to be an expert to understand what a BTU is.

 Wattage/Heat = Heat Radius